Test in production without watermarks.

 Works wherever you need it to.

 SendGrid, part of Twilio SendGrid, offers a cloud-based service to help customers send emails simply, streamlining communication processes.
-When you create a SendGrid account, you gain access to features like SMTP relay and API keys.
-It makes sending email messages efficient.
+When you create a SendGrid account, you gain access to features like SMTP relay and API keys, making sending email messages efficient.
 The SMTP relay is the core of this process as it allows your emails to be sent from your server through SendGrid's system.
 The authenticated domain feature verifies your domain.
 As SendGrid is open source, you can access its GitHub repo and help to modify it.

 In this guide, we aim to unpack the features and functionalities of SendGrid .NET, guiding you through the initial setup, basic operations, and more advanced features.
 Whether you’re looking to send your first email through code or optimize your email campaigns, this article is your starting point to mastering SendGrid .NET and its integration with IronPDF for PDF manipulation.